Moment Risk Measures

 Where:

-: T×1vector of portfolio returns.: expected value operator, supports weighted averages. : element-wise function application.
+: -th standardised lower moment. : T × 1vector of portfolio returns.: Expected value operator, supports weighted averages. : Element-wise function application. : Moment order.

 Functor